ckchew8/getting_and_cleaning_data/README.md

 Files in Github repository:

              1) Codebook.md - The codebook containing information of all data sets used & produced.
              2) README.md   - File detailing information of entire project, from applications & library used to complete code walkthrough.
-Highly recommended to go through before going through other files for correct operation.
+Highly recommended to go through before going through other files for correct use of the files.
              3) Tidy_Data.txt - This is submitted here in addition to the textbox in the submission page as a backup.
-             4) run_analysis.R - The R code which cleans the raw data set.
+             4) run_analysis.R - The R code which cleans the raw data set, computes the average & saves the output as a text file.

 ## Table of Contents:
 1) Code Philosophy